 - Upgrade your users to the advanced version of your app.

-- Sell extra services, such as music or video streaming.
+- Sell extra services, such as music or video streaming in your app.

 - Offer items such as eBooks, personalized greeting cards, photos, and maps.

-- Sell subscriptions to renewable goods, such as magazines and newsletters.
+- Sell subscriptions to renewable goods, such as magazines or newsletters.

 How does it work?

-To use the Payment Service, your app must be distributed through BlackBerry World and your digital goods must be associated with your app in the vendor portal.
-Digital goods in your app are described and priced according to the pricing tiers presented in the BlackBerry World vendor portal.
-The Payment Service functions are designed to make the user experience consistent for each type of payment on each BlackBerry 10 device.
-The following process flow shows what happens when a user wants to use your app to purchase digital goods.
+The Payment Service functions are designed to make the user experience consistent for each type of payment and for each BlackBerry 10 device.
+The following diagram shows what happens when a user wants to use your app to purchase digital goods:

 - A user makes a request to purchase digital goods in your app.

-- Your app builds the Payment Service information that the app needs to make a purchase and then your app sends a purchase request.
+- Your app builds the Payment Service information that it needs to make a purchase and then your app initiates a purchase request.

-- If the user isn't signed in with a BlackBerry ID account, the Payment Service prompts the user to sign in without leaving your app.
+- If the user isn't logged in with a BlackBerry ID, the Payment Service prompts the user to log in without leaving your app.

 - The Payment Service prompts the user to confirm the purchase.
 The user can change the payment method or set up a new payment method.